1 Purpose

 - observe all local security procedures such as procedures for entry to Queensland Rail premises

-- wear Personal Protective Equipment / clothing and use equipment according to Queensland Rail requirements.
+- wear Personal Protective Equipment (PPE) / clothing and use equipment according to Queensland Rail requirements.

 2.1.2 We are fit for work